Big Bear: Legacy

 Big Bear's legacy continues to be prominent long after his death.
 To many, he is honoured as a powerful Cree Chief who advocated for Indigenous rights and fought against socio-economic injustices that the Canadian government brought upon his people.
 He was chosen and followed by his followers because of his wisdom.
 This can be seen in the fact that he resisted whites with ideas, not guns or any sort of violence.

 It has been argued that Big Bear should be commemorated as part of Canada's ongoing reconciliation process between whites and Indigenous people, as he deserves public recognition for what he sacrificed and stood up for during his time as chief.

-Some say there is need for Big Bear, Poundmaker, One Arrow and other chiefs who were convicted for the crime of treason-felony to be exonerated.
-Some have stated that these convictions were false, as “the government of the day was looking for an excuse to silence First Nations leaders who were pressing for the treaties to be honoured.”